 Bringing Missoulians and Refugees together

-Location to run SLM programing
+Location to run SLM programming

 6) In-kind donations organization and distribution

-- Opened an office / community center where refugee families, volunteers and staff gather, meetings are held, classes are taught (English, drivers ed, computers), and easily allows community members to donate money and items.
+- Operate an office / community center where refugee families, volunteers and staff gather, meetings are held, classes are taught (English, drivers ed, computers), and easily allows community members to donate money and items.